Pacifica California – San Francisco’s Nearest Beach Town

 Where to Drink

 We started our trip with a visit to the Grape in the Fog wine bar.
 This is the kind of wine bar I want in my neighborhood.
-We sampled a selection of local wines from Petaluma, chosen with care by the proprietor Beth Lemke.
-The wines were accompanied by an appetizer plate that left me with the idea that all “work days” should start this way.
+The proprietor, Beth Lemke, carefully chose a selection of local wines from Petaluma.
+We sampled the wines accompanied by an appetizer plate that gave me the idea that all “work days” should start this way.

 Where to Eat

-We ate dinner the first night at Nick’s on Rockaway Beach.
-Nick’s has been owned by the same family for 90 years and is a local institution.
-Nick’s on Rockaway Beach also has a large bar right off the dining room.
+We ate dinner the first night at Nick’s on Rockaway Beach, a local institution owned by the same family for 90 years.
+Nick’s has a large bar right off the dining room.

 Nick's at Rockaway Beach - Pacifica California